gvergnaud/ts-pattern/README.md

   | { type: 'error'; error: Error }
   | { type: 'cancel' };
 ```

+Even though our application can handle 4 events, **only a subset** of these
+events **make sense for each given state**.
+For instance we can only `cancel`
+a request if we are currently in the `loading` state.
+To avoid unwanted state changes that could lead to bugs, we want to create
+a reducer function that **matches on both the state and the event**
+and return a new state.

+This is a case were `match` really shines.
+Instead of writting nested
+switch statements, we can do that in a very expressive way:

 ```ts
 import { match, __, not, select, when } from 'ts-pattern';